Adjusting to Dentures: The First 30 Days

 Dentures Dentists in Hudsonville MI

-Dentures Dentists in Hudsonville MIIf you’re thinking about dentures as an option to replace a few teeth or an entire arch, congratulations!
+If you’re thinking about dentures as an option to replace a few teeth or even an entire arch, our Hudsonville dentists want to congratulate you on taking the next step!

-Dentures are an effective way to restore the look and function of a natural smile.
+Both partial and full dentures are effective ways to restore the look and function of a natural smile.
 However, there is an adjustment period in which you’ll need to spend some time getting used to the feeling of having them in your mouth.

-Our Hudsonville, MI denture dentists are more than happy to answer any questions or concerns you have regarding getting your new smile with dentures.
-Here are a few things to keep in mind about the first 30 days with your new dentures.
+Here are a few things to keep in mind for the first 30 days with new dentures.

 In the First 24 Hours

-Like the name suggests, immediate dentures can be worn immediately after extracting teeth.
-If we need to extract teeth, our cosmetic dentists may prescribe you pain relievers and antibiotics to take as directed while the site heals.
+Like the name suggests, immediate dentures can be worn immediately after tooth removal.
+If we need to extract teeth, our local denture dentists may prescribe you pain relievers and antibiotics to take as directed while the site heals.
 It’s important that you don’t remove your dentures during the first 24 hours so the gums have a chance to heal.
-Your full dentures act much like a bandaid during your first day, which is why you’ll even need to wear your dentures to bed.
+Your complete dentures act much like a bandaid during your first day, which is why you’ll even need to wear your dentures to bed.

 In the First 2 Weeks